 It is a must.
 Improve your communication skills, the better you are in them the easier it will be to make yourself clear and to score well in this round.

-Remember, it is not just the mouth, it is your body gestures which when in sync with speech, make others understand what you are trying to say.
+Remember, it is not just the mouth, it is your body gestures that when in sync with speech, make others understand what you are trying to say.
 The panelists observe the way you sit and react in the course of the discussion.
 Body gestures are very important because your body language says a lot about you.
-In a GD, sit straight, avoid leaning back on the chair or knocking the table with a pen or your fingers.
+In a GD, sit straight, and avoid leaning back on the chair or knocking on the table with a pen or your fingers.